syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-sections.md

 ## Working with Headers and Footers

-The header and footer also represent the group of paragraphs and tables that occur at the top and bottom of the page respectively.
+The header and footer represent the group of paragraphs and tables that occur at the top and bottom of the page, respectively.
 The header and footer may vary for each section.
 The following are the types of Headers or Footers:

 * FirstPageHeader: Represents the first-page header of the document.
 * FirstPageFooter: Represents the first-page footer of the document.
-* OddHeader: Represents the odd page header of the document and it is the default header for the section.
+* OddHeader: Represents the odd-page header of the document and is the default header for the section.
-* OddFooter: Represents the odd page footer of the document and it is the default footer for the section.
+* OddFooter: Represents the odd-page footer of the document and is the default footer for the section.
-* EvenHeader: Represents the even page header of the document.
+* EvenHeader: Represents the even-page header of the document.
-* Even Footer: Represents the even page footer of the document.
+* EvenFooter: Represents the even-page footer of the document.

-The following code example illustrates how to add simple header and footer into a Word document.
+The following code example illustrates how to add a simple header and footer to a Word document.

 {% tabs %}